What's New?

 Projects Underway: The Machine

-The Machine is a fully-moulded 3D modelled and CNC cut 3m glider.
+The Machine is a fully-molded 3D modelled and CNC cut 3m glider.

 Stephen's Machine is number 5 in an on-going build series.
 Each build sees small improvements made to the lay-up, hinging & production process.
 Weights vary according to lay-up; the lightest yet was Bruce's carbon D-box with an AUW of 1.9Kg